kernelcoinproject/kernelcoin/mining_guide.md

 ## GPU
 1. Build your own mining pool

+I'll spare you the effort, I did not have good luck with yiimp, nomp, or coiniumserv.
+With some tweaks I managed to get MiningCore working.

 ```
 docker run -it -p 4000:4000 -p 4066:4066 -p 4067:4067 -p 3333:3333 --rm ubuntu:22.04 bash
 apt update